equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 #.
 Report_step
 #.
 Realization range

-The filename must contain a %d.
+The filename must contain a `%d`.
 This will be replaced with the realization number.

-The realization range parameter is optional.
-Default is all realizations.
+The realization range parameter is optional with the default being all realizations.

-Example use of this job in a workflow:
+Example usage of this job in a workflow:

 ::